Private spaceflight: NewSpace

 NewSpace (also new space), entrepreneurial space and astropreneurship are terms applied to contemporary and increasingly competitive spaceflight.
 This is characterized as a new private space race, with the billionaire space race being an example of this.

 NewSpace developed out of the older alt.space, which first tried to do things different than established space organizations like NASA, which are collectively identified as OldSpace.

 NewSpace is not different in its commercial element but rather in its reusability, start-up and expansion focus.

+Popular culture

+An early precusor in popular culture is the science fiction film Destination Moon (1950) in which various corporate and private interests combine to launch a crewed lunar mission.
+The film, which focuses on the physics and engineering of the project, was made five years before the term "space race" was coined.
+The business magnate aspect is a plot point in When Worlds Collide (1951).